cornish337/PromptHelix/README.md

     ```

-3.  **Try the Prompt Manager UI**:
+3.  **Try the Prompt UI**:
-    The Prompt Manager UI, for adding and viewing prompts, can be accessed as described in the "Setup and Run the Web UI" section.
+    The UI for adding and viewing prompts is backed by `PromptService` and can be accessed as described in the "Setup and Run the Web UI" section.

 4.  **Expected Response**:
     The endpoint now launches the experiment asynchronously.
 It immediately